AndreaRibuoli/PASERIE/README.md

 tar xvf PaseOssFloating.tar
 ```

-Now, closed the QP2TERM session, and can perform the `RSTLIB` for PASERIE.
+Now, closed the QP2TERM session, we can perform the `RSTLIB` for PASERIE.

 <!--
 and a very simple mechanism to